MayankGoel28/Confessions-Generator/README.md

 ## How it works

-* Go to the website https://github.com/AurumnPegasus/Confessions-Generator ( have to replace with actual website link )
+* Go to the website https://prajneya.github.io/Confessions-Generator/

 * Enter the Name.